particle-iot/docs/src/content/reference/datasheets/e-series/electron-2-datasheet.md

 ### LED status

 #### System RGB LED

-For a detailed explanation of different color codes of the RGB system LED, please take a look [here.](/troubleshooting/led/)
+For a detailed explanation of different color codes of the RGB system LED, please see the [status LED guide](/troubleshooting/led/).

 #### Charge status LED